ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-2.md

     con.commit()
 ```

-`get_balance` function will be used to retreive the user's balance.
+`get_balance` function will be used to retrieve the user's balance.
 ```python
 def get_balance(uid):
     cur.execute(f'SELECT balance FROM Users WHERE uid = {uid}')